 A high school teacher chosen to be the first ordinary citizen in space, whose story became a national lesson in courage and loss.

-Christa McAuliffe was a social studies teacher from New Hampshire with a vibrant, approachable energy that made her students believe history was happening around them.
-Her life changed when NASA, under President Reagan's initiative, selected her from over 11,000 applicants to be the first Teacher in Space.
-She saw the mission not as a personal triumph but as a conduit, planning to conduct lessons from orbit to demystify spaceflight for classrooms across America.
-Her infectious enthusiasm turned the Challenger launch into a shared educational event.
-The tragedy of January 28, 1986, which took her life and those of her six crewmates, shattered that promise but cemented her legacy as a symbol of aspiration.
-McAuliffe's story endures not for the frontier she reached, but for the classroom she never left, reminding us of the profound impact a dedicated teacher can have.
+Christa McAuliffe, a New Hampshire social studies teacher, was selected from over 11,000 applicants to be the first Teacher in Space under President Reagan's initiative.
+She planned to conduct lessons from orbit, demystifying spaceflight for classrooms across America.
+The Challenger launch on January 28, 1986, became a shared educational event because of her infectious enthusiasm.
+The tragedy that took her life and those of six crewmates shattered that promise.
+McAuliffe's story endures not for the frontier she reached but for the classroom she never left, reminding us of the profound impact a dedicated teacher can have.

 1946–1964